I hear the drums echo in the night ~ Toto: Africa

 Etosha, Namibia

-Experience: all the wildlife, all in your own time.
+Experience: all the wildlife, in an ancient desert.

-Added value: a large, remote desert setting, bigger than Kruger, so as a result the wildlife is concentrated around specific waterholes, called pans.
-The pans obviously attract the best game viewing.
-Self-drive is the usual method of getting there.
-It is more comfortable, temperature-wise, in our winter months.
+Added value: a large region, bigger than Kruger, with remote desert setting, where the wildlife is often concentrated around waterholes, called pans.
+The pans, as a result, attract very good game viewing.
+Namibian landscapes are spectacular.
+Self-drive is a popular method of getting to the wildlife areas, and fly-ins are also possible, and faster, benefitting visitors who score time economies.
+Namibia is more comfortable, temperature-wise, in our winter months, but summers are manageable according to region.
 A bit more …

 Zimbabwe